-- Tell someone the police, a friend, the rape crisis center, a counselor. - Don't isolate yourself, don't feel guilty, and don't try to ignore it. - Do not shower, wash, douche or change your clothes, even though that's your immediate reaction.
-If you choose to press charges, the evidence will be there. - · Seek medical attention. - You may have internal injuries. - Don't live with the fear of VD, AIDS, or an unwanted pregnancy. - · Get counseling to help you deal with your feelings.
+- Tell someone the police, a friend, the rape crisis center, a counselor. - Do not isolate yourself, do not feel guilty, and do not try to ignore it. - Do not shower, wash, douche or change your clothes, even though that is your immediate reaction.
+If you choose to press charges, the evidence will be there. - Seek medical attention. - You may have internal injuries. - Don't live with the fear of VD, AIDS, or an unwanted pregnancy. - Get counseling to help you deal with your feelings.